Video Poker: All About the Video Poker Game

 Progressive Video Poker

-Some video poker releases feature a progressive jackpot – a jackpot that increases with every bet placed in the game.
-Usually, the jackpot is paid when players get a Royal Flush or some other specific hand.
-It should be noted, however, that the progressive jackpot will most likely be unlocked only when betting the maximum amount of coins.
+Some video poker games feature a progressive jackpot – one that grows with every bet placed in the game.
+Usually, the jackpot is awarded when players hit a Royal Flush or another specific hand.
+Keep in mind, however, that the progressive jackpot is typically triggered only when the maximum number of coins is bet.

 Winning Strategy for Video Poker